Forex Market Sessions: How Time Works

 Hours: 00:00 UTC to 09:00 UTC

 The session overlaps briefly with Sydney in its early phase, creating a small but useful window of increased liquidity for Asia-Pacific pairs.
-Moves tend to be more measured than during London or New York hours, which makes Tokyo appealing for traders who prefer defined ranges over sharp breakouts.
+Moves tend to be more measured than during London or New York hours, which makes Tokyo suitable for traders who prefer defined ranges over sharp breakouts.

 For Dhaka-based traders, Tokyo runs from around 06:00 to 15:00 local time, a reasonable daytime window especially for JPY pairs or quieter, more structured conditions.